YellPika/YellPika.github.io/_posts/2013-12-25-first-class-instances.md

 In this post I'm going to implement first class instances for typeclasses.
 Yes, it's [already been done][hsfci], but I find that particular approach problematic for two reasons:

 1. Every alternative instance has to deal with the `Proxy` type.
-This isn't so much of a problem for classes with simple functions (like `show`), but the extra casts get annoying pretty quickly when you have to deal with more involved functions, such as `>>=`.
+This isn't so much of a problem for classes with simple functions (like `show`), but the extra casts get annoying pretty quickly when you have to deal with more complicated functions, such as `>>=`.

 2. The solution doesn't generalize that well.
 You have to create a new `ProxyN` newtype for every type kind (i.e. `Proxy` for kind `*`, `Proxy1` for kind `* -> *`).
 The `PolyKinds` extension doesn't seem to be enough to alleviate the issue.